 The Centromere: The Attachment Point

 The centromere is a specialized region on a chromosome that serves as the attachment point for sister chromatids.
 It is a constricted region of the chromosome and plays a critical role in chromosome segregation during cell division.
 The centromere is not simply a passive attachment point; it is a complex structure composed of DNA and proteins, including a protein complex called the kinetochore.
-The kinetochore is the site where microtubules, which are part of the cell's cytoskeleton, attach to the chromosome.
+That said, the kinetochore is the site where microtubules, which are part of the cell's cytoskeleton, attach to the chromosome.
 During mitosis and meiosis, microtubules from opposite poles of the cell attach to the kinetochores of sister chromatids.
 These microtubules then pull the sister chromatids apart, ensuring that each daughter cell receives one copy of each chromosome.
 The position of the centromere varies among chromosomes and is an important characteristic used to identify and classify chromosomes.

 From Chromatid to Chromosome: A Matter of Separation